JMarieShort/585Proj/InitialReport.md

 })

-# UH_test is all the tweets for users that participated in an Advisor Talk
+# UH_test is all the tweets for users that participated in the conversations
 UH_test <- ldply(collectDates, function(x) {
     res <- readRDS(paste0("UserHist_", x, ".Rdata"))
     res$ext_dt <- x